pablomaurer/cordova-plugin-file-sync/README.md

 - -6 could not move file to pathLocal
 - more todo?
 #### Trick
-To be more flexible you alway can generate the `serverside json` via `php` or whatever you like to use.
+To be more flexible you alway can generate the `serverside json` via `php` or whatever you like to use a php script for creating the manifest serverside is already included.

 #### chcp (cordova-hot-code-push) and locations
 Some filesystem and how to use it with chcp explanations, although you can use it without chcp-plugin.